which stamps?

 It started innocently.
 I needed to mail a six-ounce envelope, and found some stamps in the back of my desk drawer: a roll of 32c stamps, a sheet of 13c stamps, and one 17c stamp.
 Hmm.
 Which stamps to use?

-So at lunch time, I waited in line at the post office.
+At lunch time, I waited in line at the post office.
 Finally, I reached the front where the clerk was happy to tell me that 6 ounces would cost $1.52.
 But then I asked if there was any way to make exact postage with the stamps already in my desk.
+Ha!
 Now he was not so helpful!

 I immediately detected a underlying agenda, so I demanded my rights and made quite a scene.
 The hidden forces sent out the manager, hoping she could keep their sinister plans from unravelling.
 She asked me to quiet down, and reminded me that other customers were waiting.
 But I had figured out their little game!